Guide On How Landlord’s Should Advertise Rentals On Gumtree

 Before creating a campaign, search the website for similar properties in the same area to your own.
 Find out what the going rates are and how much competition you have.
 If you’re overpriced, don’t expect many enquiries.

-No-brainer, but you need pictures.
+No-brainer, but you need images, period.
 It blows my mind when I see adverts without them.

-If you were looking to rent a property, would you bother applying to an advert without pictures?
+If you were looking for a rental property, would you bother applying to an advert without images?
 Probably not.

 Including high-quality pictures right from the start of the advert is crucial; refrain from adding them later, as this may lead to a significant loss of initial engagement.